jabrena/setup-cli/README.md

 Using the tool, you could add other interesting defaults like Devcontainers, Github Actions (If you use), .editorconfig, .sdkmanrc that the are ready to use with a simple `jbang setup@jabrena init` execution and maybe you know or maybe not, but the tool provides.

-**So why not save some time in the onboarding?** This is the reason that I created Setup.
+**So if you love save some time in the onboarding?** You could become as a user for this command line tool named Setup.

 The tool is working in some features that every Software engineer doesn´t need to do in the beginning but they are good practice to avoid other issues like Memory leaks, for that purpose, the tool is working to offer some value around [Java Mission Control, JMC](https://www.oracle.com/java/technologies/jdk-mission-control.html) & [VisualVM](https://visualvm.github.io/).
 Verify your app before production.